 When will the toilets re-open?

 Chase New Homes have been asked to consider this through their application.
 In the meantime, Hertford Museum is happy to offer a community toilet facility while the Bircherley Green conveniences are closed.

 Why did the council allow the closure of shops?

 As Bircherley Green is privately owned, the council has no authority to require the shops to remain open.
-The council believed that the applicant had closed the shops in order to start the re-development of the site
+The council believed that previous owners (before Chase purchased the site) had closed the shops in order to start the re-development of the site.